Nike Cross Country Camp Winona State University

-Overnight Campers: features several instructional sessions per day, three hot meals, and lodging in University residence halls.
+Overnight Campers: Features several instructional sessions per day, three hot meals, and lodging in University residence halls.
 An evening recreation program is also included.

-Check-out: Camp ends on Thursday July 25th.
-Campers may be picked up after lunch between 2:00-3:00pm.
+Check-out: Camp graduation is at 12:30pm on Thursday.
+Campers may be picked up after graduation between 1:00-2:00pm.

-24-hour supervision is an important feature of every NIKE Running Camp.
 Staff members reside in campers’ quarters and participate in all activities.

-Players Grouped by: age, ability and event
+Runners are grouped by: age, ability and event